Your Ultimate Limestone Coast Golf Trip

 Mid-irons in Millicent.

-If you’re making your way to Mount Gambier?Berrin, you’ll definitely want to stretch your legs in Millicent.
+If you’re making your way to Mount Gambier, you’ll definitely want to stretch your legs in Millicent.
 Home to one of the State’s finest country courses, Millicent Golf Club has been quietly flying under the radar since the 1960’s, with 18 gloriously manicured holes lined by towering gums and some fairly challenging bunkers (have your sand iron handy)!
 With a full-service bar, putting green and buggies available for hire, expect a long, laid-back round, with local kangaroos in your gallery on most days.

 Oh, and if a day on the green has worked up your appetite, it’s also worth noting that the legendary Mayura Station just out of town is home to the nation’s only full-blood Wagyu beef, dishing up paddock-to-plate dining that’ll take you straight to carnivore heaven.